pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-And because webpack is now a little confused and is trying to reference node's FS for the web side of the build, I'll move these shared functions to their own file under a new path `./shared/posts.ts`, leaving me with the following
+Now, because webpack is now a little confused and is trying to reference node's FS for the web side of the build, I'll move these shared functions to their own file under a new path `./shared/posts.ts`, leaving me with the following

 **/pages/Index.tsx**